It’s something I wish wasn’t an issue.

 We can..love others as ourselves.
-Personally, I think people are beautiful.
+I think people are beautiful.
 I love to sit in the mall and stare as people walk by.
 I am awestruck by all the variety.
 Why?
 Because it directs my attention back to God.
 We all look so different.
 Not a single person alike.
 It blows my mind!
 God is so stinkin’ cool!
-He is a masterful, creative, original, detailed and yet organized painter.
+He is a masterful, creative, original, detailed, and yet organized painter in His color book.

 Jesus came to break the great divide.
 He came to set the captive free.
 He came so we have life.
 Eternal life.
 Glorious life.
 Freedom and life.
 Hallelujah!
 Let’s go ahead and praise Him.

 “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.”
 Galatians 3:28

 As a believer, we have been given new life (John 3:3).
 We have one Lord, one faith, one baptism (Ephesians 4:5).
 We are “one in Christ” (John 17:20-23) and as a result, our differences are to be celebrated.
 Despite our race, culture, wealth, gender…the diversity God created is good.

 “I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.”
 John 17:23

 How do you appreciate God’s color book?